chrillek/CSS-for-Markdown/Using CSS.md

 1. In the global preferences.
 In DEVONthink, you'd provide the x-devonthink-item URL to a record stored somewhere in your database(s) and containing your CSS.
 In DEVONthink To Go, you do the same in the settings for Markdown documents.
 A globally defined CSS will influence _all_ Markdown documents in DEVONthink.

 2. Add `css: URL` as the first line of your Markdown document(s).
-The `URL` can be any valid URL as well as an `x-devonthink-item://...` one or an absolute address of a record containing your CSS definitions like `/Inbox/myCss.txt`.
+The `URL` can be any valid URL like `x-devonthink-item://...`, the absolute address of a DT record containing your CSS definitions like `/Inbox/myCss.txt`, or a relative address like `styles.css`.

 3. Add an HTML `script` element somewhere in your Markdown document, i.e. a piece of code looking like that `<style> Style definitions go here</style>` If you go for this option, make sure that you _do not_ have any empty lines in the `style` element.
 Those will break everything.